iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted14017/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 3 reviews"/>
 </p>

+> The concept is good.
+I need to be able to put in co-workers who have tested positive but dont use the app.<br> :date: __2020-12-24 15:47:26__

+> I think this app will be more useful if more people use it.
+People are afraid you are tracking their movement's.
+Need more advertising!
+The conspiracy theory people will never use it.
+Sane people will.
+Thank You<br> :date: __2020-12-24 15:41:03__

 > I echo Josh McAllister's comments.
 Recently tried to upload my test result which came to a dead end with the elusive "verification code".<br> :date: __2020-12-18 17:23:03__